-The On Knowing Humanity Research Project
+The On Knowing Humanity Research Center

 The On Knowing Humanity (OKH) research project is a collaborative effort among scholars, primarily anthropologists and theologians, to discover ways of studying and understanding people and cultures holistically.
 Anthropology as a discipline studies people and cultures from a perspective that is scientific and naturalistic.
 While it reveals much of the complexity and variety of the human experience, it does not give full credence to the existence of the human spirit or of the Divine.
 The OKH project takes as its starting point the assertion that human life cannot be fully understood apart from a discussion of human nature as it is created by God, and of God’s purposes for us and for creation.
 Theological anthropology can provide the additional tools that are needed in order to penetrate the circumstances and meaning of human existence.